 Refer to the most current CDC immunization schedule for additional immunization considerations.

-Beyfortus is recommended for infants aged <8 months born during or entering their first RSV season8,11*:
+Beyfortus is recommended for infants aged <8 months born during or entering their first RSV season11,12 :

-- Whose mother did not receive the RSV maternal vaccine
+- Whose mother did not receive RSV maternal vaccine or if vaccination status is unknown

 - Beyfortus may be considered for infants whose mother received the RSV maternal vaccine if, based on the clinical judgment of the healthcare provider, the potential incremental benefit of administration is warranted

-CDC recommends administering Beyfortus to infants in specific months during their first RSV season based on RSV seasonality.3
+CDC recommends administering Beyfortus to infants in specific months during their first RSV season based on RSV seasonality.4

 Refer to the most current CDC immunization schedule for additional immunization considerations.

-- Because the timing of the onset, peak, and decline of RSV activity might vary geographically, providers can adjust administration schedules based on local epidemiology9
+- Providers can adjust administration schedule based on local epidemiology because the timing of the onset, peak, and decline of RSV activity might vary geographically9

 - RSV seasonality in tropical climates (including Southern Florida, Guam, Hawaii, Puerto Rico, US-affiliated Pacific Islands, and US Virgin Islands) might differ